formspree/formspree-js/README.md

 | `message`      | The error message (e.g. "is required")             |
 | `code`         | The error code (e.g. "REQUIRED" or "EMAIL_FORMAT") |

+### Rendering validation errors

-Here's a more advanced example that displays validation errors and a success message:
+Here's a more advanced example that displays validation errors for the `email` field:

 ```jsx
 import { ValidationError, useForm } from '@statickit/react';